MrEliotA/prometheus-policy-autoscaler/README.md

 Prometheus Policy Autoscaler

-Prometheus-driven Kubernetes autoscaler for Laravel-based workloads (web + queues), with policy-as-code, PromQL, and a GitOps-friendly CI/CD pipeline (Jenkins + Helm + Argo CD).
+Prometheus-driven Kubernetes autoscaler for Laravel-based workloads (web and queues).
+Implements policy-as-code, PromQL-based scaling logic, and integrates into a GitOps-friendly CI/CD pipeline using Jenkins, Helm, and Argo CD.

-A controller that understands your application and database metrics – not just CPU – and scales based on real Laravel traffic, queue backlog, MySQL, and Redis pressure.
+A custom controller that understands application-level and database-level signals—not just CPU—and scales based on Laravel HTTP traffic, queue backlog, MySQL pressure, and Redis saturation.

 Table of Contents